mongodb-industry-solutions/inventory-management/README.md

 > You will need the connection string to set up your environment variables later (`MONGODB_URI`).

-3. Proceed to the "Browse Collections" section in your MongoDB Atlas dashboard.
+2. Proceed to the "Browse Collections" section in your MongoDB Atlas dashboard.
 If it’s the first time creating a database in MongoDB, click “add my own data”.
 Create a new database, choosing a database name that suits your application, such as "inventory_management".
 For the collection name call it “products”.
 Ignore additional preferences.
 > **Note**
 > You will need the database name to set up your environment variables later (`MONGODB_DATABASE_NAME`).

-4. Inside the newly created database, set up three collections:
+3. Inside the newly created database, set up three collections:
    - **products**: This collection will store your product and stock data.
    - **orders**: This collection will track order details when orders are placed through the application.
    - **sales**: This collection will store information about sales transactions made.
 The application can simulate sales flows on demand.

-5. For the initial setup, you can manually create products within the "products" collection.
+4. For the initial setup, you can manually create products within the "products" collection.
 Ensure that you follow the defined data schema.
 If you prefer, you can load predefined products available.
 Copy the content of [/data/product_sample.json](https://github.com/mongodb-industry-solutions/Inventory_mgmt/blob/main/data/product_sample.json) if you want to load one document, or load the entire sample set by using the [/data/products.json](https://github.com/mongodb-industry-solutions/Inventory_mgmt/blob/main/data/products.json) file.
-You can insert these documents into the product collection using tools such as [MongoDB Atlas](https://www.mongodb.com/docs/atlas/atlas-ui/documents/), [MongoDB Compass](https://www.mongodb.com/docs/compass/current/documents/insert/), or the [MongoShell](https://www.mongodb.com/docs/mongodb-shell/crud/insert/).
+You can insert these documents into the product collection using tools such as [MongoDB Atlas](https://www.mongodb.com/docs/atlas/atlas-ui/documents/), [MongoDB Compass](https://www.mongodb.com/docs/compass/current/documents/insert/), or [MongoShell](https://www.mongodb.com/docs/mongodb-shell/crud/insert/).

 >**Warning**
 > If you are using MongoDB Atlas, keep in mind that you can only insert one document at a time.
 You can use MongoDB Compass and MongoDB Shell to insert multiple documents at a time.